 practice in safeguarding across the third sector in Wales.
 The

-of the 19 County Voluntary Councils (CVCs) in Wales.
+representatives from the County Voluntary Councils (CVCs).

 The vision for the Network is that the safeguarding ambassadors

-safeguarding, excellent training materials and delivery methods,
+areas of safeguarding, excellent training materials and delivery

-the wider context beyond the social care workforce.
+pack in the wider context beyond the social care workforce.